Does Vroom (VRM) Pay a Dividend? (2026)

 The bottom line on the VRM dividend

-Vroom (VRM) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Vroom (VRM) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the VRM guide.
 Walnut can show how VRM fits your real portfolio.
 It is not an investment adviser.

 FAQ